ResEng-OpenFOAM/assignment-04-meshing-for-res-eng-tasks/README.md

 In this section, we focus on two main ideas:
 - Choosing optimal mesh cells to correctly solve the flow near the well.
-- Constructing an Finite Volume Mesh along the way
+- Constructing a Finite-Volume Mesh along the way.

 The following figure describes a 1D simplification for the problem to the radial direction (which we denote as `x`, because radial flow usually happens in a cylindrical setup):